 Open the Colors menu and select Curves.
-GIMP opens the tone curve for your image, which displays the histogram of your image and allows you to modify various sections of your image based on their current tone.
+GIMP opens the tone curve for your image, which displays the histogram of your image and allows you to modify various sections of your image based on its current tone.

 Click on the diagonal line to begin adjusting the pixels that match that point in the histogram, which is visible in the background.
 Drag the point upwards or downwards to brighten or darken the corresponding pixels until you’re satisfied with the results.

 For whitening teeth, we’ll want to push the mid-tones brighter while making smaller adjustments to the highlights and shadows.
-You don’t want things to get too high-contrast, or they’ll look extremely fake (not that a jaguar with perfect pearly whites will ever look real, but that’s beside the point).
+You don’t want things to get too high contrast, or they’ll look extremely fake (not that a jaguar with perfect pearly whites will ever look real, but that’s beside the point).